This article provides a step-by-step guide on how to create a custom HTML signature for Mac Mail on macOS.

 In Finder, right-click the.mailsignature

-file, select 'Get Info,' and check the 'Locked' box to prevent Mac Mail from overwriting it. -
+file, select 'Get Info,' and check the 'Locked' box to prevent Mac Mail from overwriting it.
+This step is crucial—failing to lock the file may allow Mac Mail to reset the signature (e.g., after a week) during updates or syncs, reverting it to the placeholder text. -

 Verify Your HTML Signature in Mac Mail